 - A vote for Biden is not a vote for abortion.
 I am and remain pro-life.
 But pro-life entails so much more than a decision to end a life unnecessarily.
-Pro-life means pro-environment, pro-economy, pro-justice, pro-virtue, et al., which are required for human life to flourish (see Frank Beckwith’s Politically Correct Death for a robust defense of pro-life).
+Pro-life means pro-environment, pro-economy, pro-justice, pro-virtue, all of which are required for human life to not only exist but flourish (see Frank Beckwith’s Politically Correct Death for a robust pro-life defense).

 - A vote for Biden is not a vote for a hyper-liberal SCOTUS that will interpret the Constitution in a manner that marginalizes any group of U.S. citizens or limits their constitutional rights.

 - A vote for Biden is not a vote against gun-ownership.
-I am and remain ambivalent about gun-ownership, except in the case of professional services such as military, police, security guards, etc. (see Mike Austin’s God and Guns in America for a compelling read on the topic or read my sum.).
+I am and remain ambivalent about gun-ownership, except in the case of professional services such as military, police, security guards, etc. (see Mike Austin’s God and Guns in America for a compelling read on the topic.
+See also my sum.).

 - A vote for Biden is a vote against Donald Trump, who, by my lights, has shown himself unfit to hold any office in this United States of America.
 I need not document his unprecedented failings (see, e.g., this by Peter Wehner, .